Spatial-then-Temporal Self-Supervised Learning for Video Correspondence: Experiments

 \section{Experiments}

-We verify the merit of our method in a series of correspondence-related tasks, including semi-supervised video object segmentation, human part propagation and pose keypoint tracking.
-This section will first introduce our experiment settings, including implementation and evaluation details.
+We verify the merit of our method in a series of correspondence-related tasks, including semi-supervised video object segmentation, human part propagation, and pose keypoint tracking.
+This section will firstly introduce our experiment settings, including implementation and evaluation details.
 Then detailed ablation studies are performed to explain how each component of our method works.
-Last but not least, we finally report the performance comparison with state-of-the-art methods to further verify the effectiveness of our method.
+We finally report the performance comparison with state-of-the-art methods to further verify the effectiveness of our method.